Share this with your friends, family and colleagues

 What is Yubo?

 Yubo is a live-streaming platform designed to help users “meet new people” from all around the world.
 Users can connect with others based on interests, location, or gender.
-Yubo is available to download on Google Play Store with a rating of “Teen” and iOS App Store with a rating of 17+.
+Yubo is available to download on Google Play Store with a rating of “Parental Guidance” and iOS App Store with a rating of 17+.

 How does it work?